mikahanninen/example-web-store-work-items/README.md

 ## Tasks

 The robot is split into two tasks, meant to run as separate steps.
-The first task generates (produces) data, and the second one reads (consumes) and processes that data.
+The first task is a main task which can either generates (produces) data or receive work item data to fix previously failing run, and the second one reads (consumes) and processes that data.
 A bonus task exists which can be used to mock Control Room and Robot error handling.

 > [Producer-consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem), Wikipedia.

 ### The first task (the producer)

+Optional flow 1 - default

 - Reads an Excel file from the work item
 - Splits it into orders by customer
 - Creates a new work item for each order

+Optional flow 2 - activated when incoming email subject is "Problem with work item in process %{RC_PROCESS_NAME}"

+> Note: This flow requires configuration in the Control Room Assets and Vault!

+- Parses work item variables from email
+- Updates existing failing work item with new variables
+- Retries work item
+- Does NOT create any output work items

 ### The second task (the consumer)